 The Queensland Government has now established two Advisory Committees to assist in the development of a cash for containers scheme and possible plastic packaging bans.
 I have been appointed on to both committees.
 We expect that the State Government will be asking the public what they think about these measures, within the next six months.Read more

-Our aim is make Australia be the first continent on the planet to adopt Cash for Containers – and we are almost there!
-Starting with South Australia in 1977, and now followed by the Northern Territory, NSW, ACT, QLD and WA, we have only Tasmania and Victoria to implement a scheme - before declaring a continental Cash for Containers.
+Our aim was make Australia be the first continent on the planet to adopt Cash for Containers – and we are now almost there!
+Starting with South Australia in 1977, and followed by the Northern Territory, NSW, ACT, QLD and WA.
+Early March 2022 saw the Tasmanian Parliament pass its Container Refund Scheme Act (Coke made an unsuccessful last ditch effort to stymie the Bill) and it now joins Victoria planning to introduce the scheme in 2023 when we will be able to declare a continental Cash for Containers.

 We know that a Cash for Containers scheme slashes litter rates; increases beverage container recycling and jobs; and provides opportunities for community-based fundraising.

 South Australia is routinely regarded as the least littered state.
-The CSIRO estimated that beverage litter (as a result of the scheme) was about a third of other states, In NSW since the introduction of the container scheme in 2017, over 3 billion containers have been collected and container litter has reduced by 57%.
+The CSIRO estimated that beverage litter (as a result of the scheme) was about a third of other states, In NSW since the introduction of the container scheme in 2017, over 7 billion containers have been collected and container litter has reduced by 57%.
 In QLD, over 1 billion containers have been collected since 2018 and litter has reduced by 35%.
-Hundreds of jobs have been created.
+Hundreds of jobs have been created in each state.

 - Tasmania and Victoria are working on the design of their schemes and we intend to actively participate in the design of best practice schemes to deliver the maximum outcomes for recycling, consumer convenience and efficiency.

-- Wine bottles should be eligible containers in all states
+- Wine and spirits bottles should be eligible containers in all states

 - Promotion of recycled content in all beverage containers

 - Review the operations in all states